6.2.2 Target Orientation Visit-level Special Requirements

 Both angles are measured in a counterclockwise direction, so if the orientation region crosses a point 180° from <visit>, <angle1> should be positive and <angle2> negative.
 Otherwise, <angle1> should be less than <angle2>.
 It is possible for the orientation region to be larger than 180°.

-This Special Requirement is a limited resource and should be used only when necessary.
+(This Special Requirement must have been indicated in the Phase 1 proposal.)
 To specify that the current visit be scheduled at the same orientation as another visit, use the SAME ORIENTation AS <visit> Special Requirement.

 Note that only one ORIENT ...
 FROM"may be specified for a visit.